"A week's leave?" Roger said, sounding as if he couldn't believe it. "We get a freaking week's leave?"

-"No you fucking aren't."
+"No, you fucking aren't."
 Hurst let out another laugh, much to Rig's annoyance.
 Hurst took another puff on the cigar.

 "Well, I might as well go out and see if I can find a good local watering hole.
-The shipboard booze can get a little samey after awhile.
+The shipboard booze can get a little samey after a while.
 You want me to bring you anything back?"
 Hurst asked.

 "I'd steer clear of the Citadel if I were you," Rig said.
 "You see the news?
 Our kind, Coalition, aren't really welcome there right now."

 "Hm," Hurst said, bringing up his omni-tool.
 "I'll see if anyone delivers then.
 Get a couple of crates for the road.
 You're looking a little low on flamer fluid too, let's see if we can get anyone to top you off on that.
-Your manuel says your flamer can take Council brands just fine so long as we don't mix anything, so that should be fine."
+Your manual says your flamer can take Council brands just fine so long as we don't mix anything, so that should be fine."

 "Try and find something Turian made," Rig replied.
 "It's more expensive but you get what you pay for.
 It burns bright and it burns hot.
 Take it out of my shares if you have to, I don't give a crap.
 Someone's gotta keep dragging your dumb ass back to life no matter how much you try and throw it away."